VOLTTRON/openeis/documentation/developer_doc/command_line_basics_unix.md

 The command prompt should change to include `(openeis)` as a prefix.
 For brevity, the sample code does not show this prefix.

-Another way to verify that the virtual environment is running is to check that the `python` command runs the appropriate interpreter:
+A more rigorous way to verify that the virtual environment is running is to check that the `python` command runs the appropriate interpreter:

     > which python
     openeis_root/env/bin/python

 where `openeis_root` is the root directory that contains the OpenEIS project files.
+If `python` does not refer to the executable in the virtual environment, try removing the `env` directory and creating a new virtual environment, as described in the [installation guide](install_guide_unix.md).

 ## Running the server